 73. Understand the Reason Behind Your Dog’s Aggression

-Just as you should recognize early the signs of aggression in your dog, understanding the reasons behind the aggression is also crucial for correction, and it has roots, which are pretty much identical to the ones we spoke of while dealing with biting.
+Just as you should recognize early the signs of aggression in your dog, understanding the reasons behind the aggression is also crucial for correction.
+It has roots, which are pretty much identical to the ones we spoke of while dealing with biting.

 Dog aggression could stem from: